 The two 90 minute introductory sessions with the therapists will be used to facilitate the therapeutic alliance, identify the subject's significant issues and concerns, prepare for the nature of the drug sessions, and set goals for the treatment.
+The Working Alliance Inventory (WAI), a measure assessing quality of the therapeutic alliance, will be administered during the second introductory session.

 The experimental treatment sessions themselves will be supervised and facilitated by the male investigator/psychiatrist (M.C.M.) accompanied by an experienced female registered nurse (A.T.M.).
 Both therapists will be present throughout the sessions.
-The sessions will be conducted following the principles developed by Stanislav Grof, MD for LSD psychotherapy (Grof, 1980, pp. 123-147) and for Holotropic Breathwork (Grof, 2000: pp. 178-183) and adapted for MDMA-assisted psychotherapy by Metzner and by

-Greer and Tolbert (Metzner 1988; Greer & Tolbert 1998). (see Appendix A).
+The sessions will be conducted following the principles developed by Stanislav Grof, MD for LSD psychotherapy (Grof, 1980, pp. 123-147) and for Holotropic Breathwork (Grof, 2000: pp. 178-183) and adapted for MDMA-assisted psychotherapy by Metzner and by Greer and Tolbert (Metzner 1988; Greer & Tolbert 1998). (see Appendix A).
 Both therapists have been trained and certified in Holotropic Breathwork facilitation by Grof, and have years of experience working therapeutically with this model in non-drug Holotropic Breathwork sessions.
 M.C.M also has extensive experience treating PTSD in his psychiatric practice using both medications and psychotherapy.
 The treatment protocols will be exactly the same for each experimental session.

-All treatment sessions will begin at 10:00 am and will take place at the Medical University of South Carolina General Clinical Research Center (see Appendix D).
+All treatment sessions will begin at 10:00 am and will take place at the medical offices of the primary investigator.
 The furnishings of the room will be arranged to create as comfortable and welcoming a setting as possible.
 The ambient temperature will be kept comfortably cool to decrease the likelihood of hyperthermia.
-Subjects will have had nothing by mouth except clear alcohol-free liquids since 12 AM the evening before.
+Subjects will have had nothing by mouth except alcohol-free liquids since 12 AM the evening before.
 They will be asked to arrive at 9:00 AM for collection of a urine specimen for drug screening and, for females, a pregnancy test.
 These results must be negative for the subject to continue in the study.
 At the beginning of the session, the therapists will discuss with the subject his or her intentions for the session, including intentions regarding working with psychological issues related to their PTSD.
 The SUD will be measured just prior to the administration of placebo or MDMA.
 After the session begins, subjects will recline in a comfortable position with eyes closed or wearing blindfolds if preferred.
 They will listen to a program of music designed to support their experience by initially aiding relaxation and later evoking and supporting deep emotions and the emergence of unconscious material.
 (Bonny and Savary 1990; Grof 2000: pp.186-191; Grof 1980; Unkefer 1990).
 After the first hour, if the subject has not spoken spontaneously, the therapists will check in with him/her about the nature of the experience.
 For the rest of the experience, as appropriate, the therapists will engage with the subject to support and encourage emotional processing and resolution of whatever psychological material is emerging.
 The therapists will also encourage periods of time in which the subject remains silent with eyes closed and with attention focused inward in order to allow for the further unfolding of the inner experience.
 Electrolyte containing fluids will be available ad lib throughout the session within the limits described under "monitoring for toxicity."
 Food will be available during the latter part of the session.